sabershahhoseini/sabershahhoseini/README.md

 ## 🎮 Life

 - 🎮 **Gamer**: In my free time, I’m all about exploring immersive worlds and taking on new challenges in gaming.
-- 🍲 **Ghorme Sabzi Lover**: Nothing beats a hearty plate of ghorme sabzi!
+- 🍲 **Ghorme Sabzi Lover**: Nothing beats a hearty plate of Ghorme Sabzi!
 - 🎬 **Black Mirror Fan**: I’m fascinated by dystopian tech and the dark side of innovation, making Black Mirror one of my favorite series.
 - 🎸 **Metalhead**: I’m into heavy, fast riffs and love listening to metal music, from classic bands to modern ones.